andreizanik/cookies-next/README.md

 ## Installation

-For Next.js versions 15 and above, use the latest version of cookies-next.
+For Next.js versions 15 and above, use the latest version of cookies-next:

 ```bash
 npm install --save cookies-next@latest